lynnfaraday/aresmush.com/_root/tutorials/code/plugins.md

     Bbs.can_manage_bbs?(enactor)

-You can place helpers anywhere, but the standard Ares code convention is to put them in the plugin directory and name them `helpers.rb`.
+You can place helpers anywhere, but the standard Ares code convention is to put them in the plugin folder and name them `helpers.rb`.

 ## Plugin Interfaces (APIs)